KSheeds1/Gym-Rat-Dictionaries/README.md

 This will be extremely helpful as the database expands and will help users navigate the site more easily.
 Each of the following areas will only display 8 definitions per page so as not to overwhelm the user and allow them to process the information at a reasonable pace.

 ![Pagination](static/images/README/pagination.png)

+### **Security: user authentication**
+The following security features have been implemented to protect the user where possible:

+**Upon registration:**
+* A new username is checked against the database to make sure it doesn't already exist, a user will be prompted to provide a different username if this is the case.
+* When a user creates a password, a 'password hash' is generated from the user's input by Werkzueg's security helper functions.
+This means that the password is converted into another string, for additional security, that string is then 'salted' meaning it is salted with random data making it more difficult to crack.

+**Upon login:**
+* The user's username is checked against the database for a match, if the username is found it then checks the user input for password.
+* The password provided during login is verified using Werkzeug, meaning that it ensures the hashed password created during registration matches the current user input.
+If the correct password is entered, the user is redirected to their profile.
+If not the user is returned back to login page to reattempt login.

+**Log Out:**
+* Steps have been taken to ensure that the user is logged out of the site securely.
+* Upon registering or logging into the site the user is put into a 'session cookie' for security purposes to protect the user when using the site.
+* When the user chooses to logout their session cookie is deleted and the user is redirected to the login page.

+**User Authentication:**

+Throughout the site, attempts have been made to implement user authentication at every step.
+This means what is displayed and available on the site depends upon the users status:
+* Whether they are logged in or out
+* Whether they are a regular user or a site admin
+* Whether they are a casual browser or a registered and logged in user

+Certain CRUD operations have only been made available to registered, logged in users and or admin.

 ## **Features left to implement:**
 * Introduce a 'definition of the day' functionality - where registered users receive a daily definition through email.